ilgar-salimov/retail-sales-analysis/images/README.md

 # Images
-Images of schemas, PowerBi Dashboard and DAXs for retail_sales_analysis
+Images of schemas, Power BI dashboards, and DAX for retail_sales_analysis.